Hugo0/calculator/README.md

 ### Calculator
 Big libraries are better.
-Here you have two million lines of beautiful, totally hand-written code that covers all (\*most) of your addition needs.
+Here you have _TWO MILLION_ lines of beautiful, totally hand-written python code that covers all (\*most) of your addition needs.
 Extensively tested code too!
 And open source!
+What else could you want?!?

 Who needs numpy when you have calculator.py?